Jeff Kottkamp: Florida House of Representatives

 Kottkamp was elected to the Florida House of Representatives in 2000 and was subsequently re-elected in 2002 and 2004.
 While serving in the Legislature Kottkamp served as chairman of the Judiciary Appropriations Committee (2006), chairman of Government Operations Committee (2005), chairman of Judiciary Committee (2002–2004), Vice-Chairman of the Rules and Calendar Council (2004–2006) and Vice-Chairman of Judiciary (2000–2002).
 He served as Deputy Majority Whip.

 As a member of the Florida Legislature, Kottkamp had a reputation for fighting to lower taxes.
 He sponsored legislation to repeal the Intangibles Tax.
 In 2000, a group of freshman members of the House, including Kottkamp, formed the "Freedom Caucus".
 Members of the caucus included Representatives Connie Mack, Jeff Kottkamp, Bruce Kyle, Jim Kallinger, Don Brown, Mike Haridopolos, Dennis Baxley, and Carey Baker.
 Caucus members opposed any efforts to raise taxes.
 Kottkamp later became Co-Chair of the Taxpayer Protection Caucus.
 He served as Co-Chair of the Caucus from 2002 to 2006.

 Kottkamp was the primary sponsor of the Dr. Marvin Davies Civil Rights Act in 2003.
 The bill was signed into law by Governor Jeb Bush on June 18, 2003.
 The legislation gave the Attorney General of Florida independent authority to initiate, upon reasonable cause, a civil action for damages, injunctive relief, and civil penalties up to $10,000 per violation, against any person or group for "patterns or practices of discrimination" or "for discrimination that raises an issue of great public interest".
 In 2002 Kottkamp sponsored legislation to create the "Live the Dream" license plate which included the likeness of Dr. Martin Luther King.

 In 2005 Kottkamp sponsored the Parental Notice of Abortion Act which prohibited the performance or inducement of an abortion on a minor without first notifying the minor's parent or guardian.
 As a result of his leadership in passing the legislation Kottkamp was awarded the "Defensor Vitae/Defender of Life Award" by the Florida Conference of Catholic Bishops.

 Lieutenant Governor of Florida

+Kottkamp took the oath of office as Florida's 17th Lieutenant Governor on January 2, 2007.
+While serving as Lt.
+Governor he was a member of the National Lieutenant Governor's Association (NLGA) and was elected to the NLGA Executive Committee.
+In 2008, Governor Charlie Crist appointed Kottkamp as Chairman of the Governor's Homeownership Promotes the Economy "HOPE" Task Force.